nikramakrishnan/freetype-docs/README.md

   - Converts 'heavy' comments to 'light' comments
   - Preserves (does not change) 'special' comment blocks like [include/freetype/freetype.h#L384](include/freetype/freetype.h#L384)
   - Shows output on the terminal with line numbers
+  - Write output to file

 What it doesn't do:
-  - Write output to file
+  - Teleport to Andromeda

 # License
 This module is a part of FreeType Google Summer of Code 2018.
 All files and code are licensed under the FreeType License.